ULTRAMagic Interval - Chapter 0

 Master Post - Patreon

 Ultimatum was making his way towards the construction site of the ULTRAMagic Guild Hall.
 He had just visited Blood-Wraith, who had finally been brought up to speed about what had happened in the Realm of Chaos.
 It was great to see that the boy was feeling better, but Ultimatum was still worried about the future.
-Perhaps Tiberius could alleviate his worries given that he was a primordial who most likely had experience dealing with such issues.
+It did not help that he was now privy to Beorhtric’s secret and that he could not tell anyone about it… The only thing that meeting succeeded in doing was compounding his worry to monumental heights, because to him it meant all of his paranoia was justified and bound to happen.
+Perhaps Tiberius could alleviate his worries given that he was a primordial who most likely had experience dealing with such issues… even though he could not talk about the elephant in the room to him.

 Touching down at the site, Ultimatum could see Tiberius instructing the placement of a section of the hall’s roof.
 “Master Tiberius?”

 “Just one moment, lad…” Tiberius turned back to the construction.
 “To the left… no, your other left!
 Almost… perfect!”
 A girder then fell over on a section of the second floor.
 “Bumbling magic constructs!
 Do I have to do everything by myself!?”
-He then snapped his fingers, fixing the issue.
+He then snapped his fingers, fixing the issue with his magic directly.

 “I see construction is going well… for the most part,” Ultimatum commented.

 “As well as a construct can do.
-Now, my boy, is something the matter?”
+Now, my boy–is something the matter?
+And no need to be so formal–we’re all fellow guildmates here.”

 Ultimatum sighed.
 “Well Blood’s up to speed and feeling better…”